-Interview with Creative Director of N Palmer, Designer Nick Palmer
+Interview with Designer and Creative Director of N Palmer

 Throughout lockdown, Nick Palmer found himself yearning for something to do, stuck in a time reminiscent of a school holiday, where you feel that you have all the time in the world, but as an adult who understood all the happenings of the current world.
 In his free time, Palmer yearned to find a way to channel his emotions and re-engage with optimism through finding colour in what felt like a seemingly bleak time and began creating his namesake brand, N Palmer’s debut collection.
 It was in this climate that his debut collection was born.
 We caught up with Nick Palmer just before his show for London Fashion Week.

-We had an enlightening conversation about his new collection and his perspective on the rapid changes in the industry currently.
-Read Now.
+We had an enlightening conversation about his new collection and his perspective on the rapid changes in the industry currently:

 Tell us a bit about yourself?